 - Cover Your Load - Information for professional landscapers

-The Director of Planning and Zoning serves as the Town’s MS4 Coordinator and can be contacted for stormwater-related questions or for more information.
+The Director of Planning serves as the Town’s MS4 Coordinator and can be contacted for stormwater-related questions or for more information.

 What if I see storm drain dumping or unusual discharges near a stormwater pipe, or outfall?